Seven reasons to study Civil Engineering

 1. Work in an exciting environment

-Civil Engineers play a key role in the whole process, from designing a project, to bringing it to life and maintaining it.
-Study this subject and you will be part of its quick-moving and challenging nature.
+Civil Engineers play a key role in our physical environment, from designing a project to bringing it to life and maintaining it.
+Study this subject area and you’ll be part of its quick-moving and challenging nature.

 2. Gain a lot of practical experience

-Most Civil Engineering courses nowadays include at least the option for an industry placement during the degree.
-Many students even get paid for the work they do.
+Most Civil Engineering courses include the option for an industry placement during the degree.
+You’ll gain a wealth of professional experience, build your professional network and usually get paid for the work you do, too.

 3. Choose from many postgraduate options

-Interested in further study?
 A lot of undergraduate courses offer a master's year, and postgraduate options are in abundance.
-Courses include Maritime Civil Engineering, Environmental Engineering and Water Management.
+Courses include maritime civil engineering, environmental engineering and water management.

 4. Enter into an effective graduate scheme

 There are plenty of structured programmes on offer to recent graduates of Civil Engineering.
-These provide invaluable experience, transform graduates into highly employable individuals and potentially even offer permanent roles.
+These provide invaluable experience, transform you into a highly employable individual and potentially even offer permanent roles.

 5. Gain a good graduate starting salary

-Having a degree in Civil Engineering will definitely help students on their way to becoming well paid professionals in the sector.
-Our What Do Graduates Earn? table displays the significant difference between the starting salary for a Civil Engineering graduate and the starting salary for non-graduates in the subject area.
+Having a degree in Civil Engineering will definitely give you an advantage when it comes to salary.
+Graduate data displays a significant difference between the starting salary for a Civil Engineering graduate and the starting salary for non-graduates in this working sector.

 6. Have a wealth of job options

-If you think that a degree in Civil Engineering leads you down a narrow path, you can think again.
-There are plenty of different roles to pursue, such as nuclear engineering, quantity surveying, or even roles combining consulting or law.
+Studying Civil Engineering opens up a lot of career options.
+There are plenty of different roles to pursue, such as nuclear engineering, quantity surveying, or even jobs that combine the area with consulting or law.